Back to Blog

 • The Financial Action Task Force (FATF) – comprised of 36 member states and 2 regional organizations, it represents most of the major financial centers in the world, including the United States.

-• The United States’ Bank Secrecy Act (BSA) and the USA Patriot Act – these assist U.S. government agencies in detecting and preventing money laundering and funding terrorist activities.
+• The United States’ Bank Secrecy Act (BSA) and the USA PATRIOT Act – these assist U.S. government agencies in detecting and preventing money laundering and funding terrorist activities.

 What are the implications of AML for users?